0xd4y/Scripts/Geography/README.md

 ![image](https://user-images.githubusercontent.com/77868212/109507402-50738b80-7a64-11eb-86bf-6ec34a91a277.png)

+Note how questions you used a hint on do not count toward or against your percentage correct.
 There are no duplicate questions, and it can be a fun way to pass the time on a road trip!

 ## Important Note
 The script must be run inside the same directory as the Countries.txt and Capitals.txt files.
 The code isn't particularly efficient and I learned a lot since making it, but it's a fun little game nevertheless.
 I hope you enjoy it!